MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ### Verification

 To validate that all files have been combined, you can select the filter icon on the **Source.Name** column heading, which will display all the names of the files that have been combined.
-If you get a warning such as<!--Could there really be another warning?
-If not, this can just say "If you get the warning "List may be incomplete..."--> "List may be incomplete," select **Load more** at the bottom of the menu to display more available values in the column.
+If you get the warning "List may be incomplete," select **Load more** at the bottom of the menu to display more available values in the column.

 ![Incomplete list of the files that have been combined](images/me-combine-files-csv-incomplete-list.png "Incomplete list of the files that have been combined")